alexaibio/teaching_content/Transformers/attention.md

 Now we are going to adjust our initial embedding such that they reflect somehow the fact that all those words are in the same phrase.

-Let say we wont to adjust how much Fruits in Apple.
+Let say we wont to adjust our embeddings to the fact we have both Fruits in Apple in one phrase.

-Originally it was 5, but now we add to it how "fruit" other words in this sentence weighted by their similarity with apple:
+Lets recall our original embeddings for Apple : [ 5 (fruits), 2 (computers), 0 (language)]

+So initially Apple has a s trong emphasise to fruits (5).

+To adjust these "fruit" weight to our phrase we calculate new fruit feature as follows:
+- get how "fruit" were all words initially [5 0 0 2 0]
+- weight them by "attention" of Apple to each other word in a sentence - [1 0 0 0 0]

 For fruit feature:    dot([1 0 0 0 0], [5 0 0 2 0]) = 5

+### For entire matrices: multiply by V
 We can do it for the entire matrix, we multiply our pairwise similarity matrix on our initial embeddings matrix (now we call it V - values - but again it is essentially the same input embedding table).

 As a result we have and adjusted embedding table and can use them futher in our transformer architecture.